A New Standard In Thrombectomy

 – Removes thrombus and emboli throughout the peripheral and coronary vasculature

 A distinctive feature of the MegaVac™ System is its ability to safely seal the target work zone, proximally occluding antegrade blood flow, thereby reducing the potential for an embolic occurrence while performing these highly disruptive treatments.
 In addition the MegaVac™ System allows physicians to work continuously without blood flow interference.

 The MegaVac™ System was designed to be used not only as a standalone thrombectomy system, but also to be used in coordination with other peripheral treatments as a device-delivery-system without the need for cumbersome and expensive capital equipment.
 Minimizing catheter exchanges, the MegaVac™ System can serve as a conduit for delivering devices such as atherectomy systems, CTO crossing wires, balloons, stents as well as the ThromboWire™ Clot Retractor.

-Notable to the MegaVac™ Mechanical Thrombectomy System, the MegaVac™ Catheter with SafeSeal™ Technology creates a wide-mouth channel to address problematic lesions.
-The large 0.060” internal diameter provides for optimal aspiration and is a smooth conduit for the physician to deliver fluids or to intervene with lesion disruption devices such as the ThromboWire™ Clot Retractor.
-Due to this wide-mouth channel, the MegaVac™ Mechanical Thrombectomy System is optimized for the retrieval of embolic and thrombotic materials.
+Notable to the MegaVac™ System, the MegaVac™ Catheter with SafeSeal™ Technology creates a wide-mouth channel to address problematic lesions.
+The large 0.060” ID lumen is a smooth conduit for the delivery of fluids as well as the removal of emboli and thrombotic material via aspiration and deployment of the ThromboWire™ embolectomy element.
+The MegaVac™ System is optimized for the retrieval of embolic and thrombotic materials.

 Balloons tend to exceed the optimal occlusion pressure as there is no known endpoint for occlusion other than injecting contrast into the vessel (a trial and error approach), hence often times balloons are inflated beyond the optimal sealing pressure to ensure a seal.